 Biomass was the by far the strongest predictor of herbivory function for both functional groups, but biodiversity also had moderate effects on both cropping and scraping function.

 EXPLAIN EVENNESS AND RICHNESS STUFF + more on biomass

 Our findings are broadly consistent with a large body of theory demonstrating the positive effect of biodiversity on ecosystem functioning (Duffy 2003), but the mechanism underlying our results are unclear.
 For coral reefs, small-scale experiments have demonstrated that biodiversity can enhance grazing function through feeding complementarity (Burkepile and Hay 2008, 2011), yet our definition of grazing function considers potential grazing rates in terms of aggregate bite rates rather than species’ diets and feeding modes.
 Here, therefore, diversity effects appear to extend further to promote grazing rates simply by raising the number of resident species.
 Richness effects can be confounded by abundance and sampling effort, though our analyses accounted for potentially spurious associations by using a rarefied richness estimate, including abundance and biomass in biodiversity models, and by capturing dataset-specific sampling correlations with a hierarchical random effects structure.
-Thus, our results are in agreement with a global-scale analysis of reef fish biomass patterns suggests that biodiversity promotes community biomass (Duffy et al. 2016), but extend these concepts to demonstrate that positive diversity ~ biomass relationships translate into positive diversity ~ function relationships.
+Thus, our results are in agreement with a global-scale analysis of reef fish biomass patterns that suggests that biodiversity promotes community biomass (Duffy et al. 2016), but extends these concepts to demonstrate that positive diversity ~ biomass relationships translate into positive diversity ~ function relationships.

+This is further supported by Lefcheck et al. (2019), who demonstrate that an increase in species, and high regional diversity increased grazing rates across a large spatial scale.
+The study found that herbivorous fish biomass and diversity both significantly predict grazing function, with biomass being the stronger predictor.
+However, their approach of ‘mass-standardising’ grazing rates inherently means that function will increase with body size, due to the way function is calculated.
+This means that their approach does not allow for any exploration of decoupling of function with biomass, like in the present study.
+While the two studies (Lefcheck and the present study) aim to link patterns in macroecology with herbivory ecosystem function, they explore the same question but from different approaches.
+While Lefcheck and colleagues use video footage to capture realised feeding rates at specific sites, our study aims to capture the “functional potential” of the entire herbivore community present.
+This method is coarser than measuring the bite rates of individual fish communities and might not capture regional differences in function, but it reflects the full extent of the fish diversity across reef habitats and makes use of widely available UVC data.
+This allows linking changes to functional groups with the wider fish community, and since UVC data is the most common form of long term monitoring data, has the potential to link temporal variations in ecosystem function with habitat changes.
+Finally, a recent meta-analysis looking at rates of browser macro-algal consumption illustrates the positive effect of diversity on function.
+This suggests that increased diversity results in possible functional complementarity that influences function independent of biomass (Topor et al., 2019).

 5B.
 Biodiversity led to decoupled biomass ~ function for scrapers